 2013: THE CLINIC AND FOOD PREPARATION AREA WAS BUILT

-Yannis started to build the clinic and the kitchen/food preparation area in the winter of 2013, both located in the main building.
+Yannis started to build the clinic and the kitchen/food preparation area in the winter of 2013, both located in Research Paper.
 This was completed before the season started in 2014.

 2015: Our goal for this year is to raise enough money to buy the necessary equipment for our clinic, and obtain the licence to be able to take in an Endangered Species (that was applied for last year!)